jiachwen99/jiachwen99/README.md

 Hi 👋,

-I am 👀 a full stack developer which have tech stack such as MEAN stack, LAMP stack and many more.
+I am 👀 a full stack developer who has huge tech stacks such as MEAN stack, LAMP stack, and many more.

-Currently, focusing on being a Senior Software Developer and improve leadership skills.
+Currently, focusing on being a Senior Software Engineer and improve leadership skills.